absmach/magistrala-docs/docs/user-guide/rules-engine.md

 ## Add a scheduler

-You can configure a scheduler to control when a rule executes.
+You can configure a scheduler to define when a rule executes.

 ![Scheduler](../img/rules/scheduler.png)